 Ik ben weer lekker bezig geweest.
 Ik heb een oud en saai Ikea kastje een totale makeover gegeven.
 Ik heb alle stapjes gefotografeerd zodat jullie precies kunnen volgen wat ik gedaan heb.
 Omdat daardoor dit berichtje al erg lang is geworden heb ik niet alles vertaald.
 Sorry dames, maar ik denk dat de foto’s redelijk voor zich spreken.
 Als iets niet duidelijk is of wanneer je meer wil weten kun je me altijd mailen, dan sta ik jullie met plezier ten dienste.

 See!
-It is a useful, sturdy cupboard that happens to be exactly the right size to be the bottom to my Library cupboard.
+It is a useful, sturdy cupboard that happens to be exactly the right size to be the bottom to a library cupboard.
 But it was so ugly, and one of the first things you would see when you came into my craft room.
 It is solid mdf with this plasticky finish that used to be white, but had turned into this pale yellow.

 I am not the kind of person to throw away a perfectly fine piece of furniture, but I didn’t want it looking like this.